How to Drive Legally in Vietnam as a Foreigner: License Conversion, IDP and What Actually Works

 Countries Where an IDP Does NOT Work in Vietnam (1949 Convention Only)

 For nationals of these countries, there is no IDP-based pathway to legal driving in Vietnam as a tourist.
-The only legal route is to convert a valid home-country license to a Vietnamese one, which requires at least three months of valid residency — meaning short-stay visitors from these countries should check their specific situation carefully before assuming self-driving is an option, as national-level embassy guidance and local enforcement practice vary.
+The only legal route is to convert a valid home-country license to a Vietnamese one, which requires a residence document with at least three months' validity — meaning short-stay visitors from these countries should check their specific situation carefully before assuming self-driving is an option, as national-level embassy guidance and local enforcement practice vary.

 > In practice: Many foreigners from non-1968 countries do rent and drive vehicles in Vietnam without a valid IDP.
 Traffic police enforcement is inconsistent and varies significantly by location.
-However, driving without a legally valid document creates serious exposure: fines under Decree 168/2024 for driving without a valid license reach 10,000,000–14,000,000 VND for car drivers, and critically, travel and vehicle insurance will typically be void in the event of an accident.
+However, driving without a legally valid document creates serious exposure: fines under Decree 168/2024 for driving without a valid license reach 18,000,000–20,000,000 VND for car drivers, and critically, compulsory liability insurance typically excludes coverage for drivers operating without a valid license — making any accident significantly more expensive and legally complicated.

 The ASEAN License Exception (Theory vs. Reality)